verse-rb/verse-schema/README.md

 It is designed to be used in a context where you need to validate and coerce data coming from external sources (e.g. HTTP requests, database, etc...).

-I used to use [dry-validation](https://dry-rb.org/gems/dry-validation/) for this purpose, but I found it too complex to use and to extend.
-So I made my version
+Verse was initially using [dry-validation](https://dry-rb.org/gems/dry-validation/) for this purpose, but we found it too complex to use and to extend.
+Autodocumentation was almost impossible, and the different concepts (Schema, Params, Contract...) was not really clear in our opinion.

 ## Installation